-- 1.5.1 In order of application. - 1.5.2 No individual, partnership, corporation, or other entity or its related or affiliated entities, or in the case of individuals, its relatives or persons associated with it in business, may receive more than 25% of the permits for dwelling units available in any given month.
-If, at the close of business on the last business day of the month, there are any unissued permits available, these permits shall not be subject to the 25% restriction. - 1.5.3 Permits for single-family dwellings shall be withdrawn unless substantial construction is undertaken within six months of taking out of the permit. - 1.5.4 A permit for a multi-family dwelling shall be withdrawn unless substantial construction is undertaken within six months of obtaining enough permits for such multi-family dwelling. - 1.5.5 Any permit which is withdrawn shall be reassigned in accordance with these criteria.
+- 1.5.1 In order of application. - 1.5.2 No individual, partnership, corporation, or other entity or its related or affiliated entities, or in the case of individuals, its relatives or persons associated with it in business, may receive more than twenty-five percent (25%) of the permits for dwelling units available in any given month.
+If, at the close of business on the last business day of the month, there are any unissued permits available, these permits shall not be subject to the twenty-five percent (25%) restriction. - 1.5.3 Permits for single-family dwellings shall be withdrawn unless substantial construction is undertaken within six (6) months of taking out of the permit. - 1.5.4 A permit for a multi-family dwelling shall be withdrawn unless substantial construction is undertaken within six (6) months of obtaining enough permits for such multi-family dwelling. - 1.5.5 Any permit which is withdrawn shall be reassigned in accordance with these criteria.